mjackson/mach/README.md

 ## Mach

-Mach is a better way to build web servers in node.js.
+Mach is a better way to build fully asynchronous web servers using node.js.
 It has the following goals:

   * Simplicity: straightforward mapping of HTTP requests to JavaScript function calls
-  * Asynchronous: responses can be deferred using a standard Promises/A compatible promise
+  * Asynchronous: responses can be deferred using a standard Promises/A+ compatible promise
   * Streaming: request and response bodies can be streamed
   * Composability: middleware composes easily using promises
   * Robust: Promises propagate errors up the call stack, simplifying error handling